-Are You Ready For Your New Favorite Vegan Cupcake Recipe?
+Are You Ready For Your New Favorite vegan cupcake recipe?
 Baking these cupcakes with earl grey and bergamot pairs perfectly with this rich blueberry lemon frosting.
-So let’s jump right to it so I can tell you how to bake these Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!
+So let’s jump right to it so I can tell you how to bake these fluffy Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!

 Since there is actually only 1/4 cup of Earl Grey tea in this recipe, the key is to make sure it is really strongly steeped.
 For this recipe, I used Tea Pigs Earl Grey Strong but any Earl Grey tea should do.
 Definitely just make sure you steep your tea for 5-10 minutes to make it super strong!

 What flavors pair well with earl grey?

 The main inspiration behind these cupcakes came from a desire to start baking with Earl Grey.
 The first recipe that really inspired me to do this was these amazing Brown Butter Earl Grey Chocolate Chip Cookie Bars from my friend Joanne at Olive & Mango.
 I love how Earl Grey can compliment so many different flavors from bold chocolates to tart lemons.
 I knew I just had to make earl grey the star of my next cupcake recipe…with the help of some vanilla of course!

 After making the cupcakes, the next step was figuring out what flavor frosting to mix with Earl Grey.

 Earl Grey is traditionally made with bergamot which gives it a citrus taste.
 I had a lot of flavor ideas, but ultimately polled all of you following on Instagram and the overwhelming opinion was to go with blueberry!
 So you know that’s just what I did.